Musyimi97/Musyimi97/README.md

 ## I'm a Full stack Developer, Technology Enthusiast, Movie Buff,  Traveller and Great Cook!!

 - 🌱 I’m currently exploring new things in technology. 🤣
-- 👯 I’m looking to collaborate with other content creators.
 - 🥅 Goals: Contribute more to Open Source projects.
-- ⚡ I love to play cricket, badminton and i love to cook.
+- ⚡ I love totravel, play video games and i love to cook.
+-

 ### Spotify Playing 🎧